Atrovent Nasal Spray

 Read the entire detailed patient monograph for Atrovent Nasal Spray (Ipratropium Bromide Nasal Spray) »

 What is Patient Information Overview?

 A concise overview of the drug for the patient or caregiver from First DataBank.

 Atrovent Nasal Spray Overview - Patient Information: Side Effects

-Dry/bloody nose, dry mouth/throat, throat irritation, bad taste in mouth, nausea, or dizziness may occur.
+Dry/bloody nose, dry mouth/throat, throat irritation, bad taste in mouth, nausea, dizziness, or constipation may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.